NeCTAR-RC/tutorials/_keypairs/03-ssh-keygen.md

 Another way to generate a keypair is to use the `ssh-keygen` command using the Command Line.
 You then need to import your Public Key into Nectar for Nectar use.

+**Note**
-Note: For Windows users, you can use Powershell, for Mac users Terminal.
+For Windows users, you can use Powershell, for Mac users Terminal.
 {: .callout-success}

 ### Generating your keypair